mehamasum/mehamasum.github.io/blog/source/_posts/interview-at-automattic.md

 ---
-### Work With Us
+### Work with us

-Remote Jobs — Work From Anywhere.
+Remote jobs — work from anywhere.
 Want to make the web a better place for more than a billion people each month?
 [We’re hiring](https://automattic.com/work-with-us/).

-Read [job application tips](https://automattic.com/application-tips) from Automattic’s Talent team.
+Here are some [job application tips](https://automattic.com/application-tips) from Automattic’s Talent team.